reteps/Otto/README.md

 # Otto
-an imessage bot

-otto is a group chat imessages OSX handler.
+otto is a imessage OSX chat handler.
 It runs in applescript with a golang parser.

 imessage chat syntax: